earthobservations/wetterdienst/docs/usage/explorer.rst

 Introduction
 ************

-Welcome to Wetterdienst UI, your friendly web-based GUI for the Wetterdienst weather service library for Python.
+Welcome to Wetterdienst Explorer, your friendly web-based GUI for the Wetterdienst weather service library for Python.
 This web UI can easily be self-hosted.

 The implementation is still in its infancy, so we are happy about further contributions.